 Prerequisites provide important information to students constructing their academic program plans.
-A course prerequisite may be composed of a list of specific courses to be completed, a description of skill level previously achieved or a combination of both.
+A course prerequisite may be composed of class standing, a list of specific courses to have been completed, a description of skill level previously achieved, or some combination of these.
 Prerequisites are listed in the class schedule and the course catalog.
-This information is provided by instructors and academic departments to help students understand what prior preparation will be expected and will contribute to a successful experience in the course.
+This information is provided by instructors and academic departments to help students understand what prior preparation is expected that will contribute to a successful experience in the course.
 It is the responsibility of the student to review prerequisites before registering for a class.

 During the first week of classes, instructors may cancel the registration of students who have not met prerequisites.
 Students may be asked to document that the prerequisites for a course are complete.

-Students are permitted to withdraw from a course after the class change period through the second Friday after midterm reading period, about two weeks before the last day of classes.
-The course instructor must confirm the student’s last date of attendance, and the student's faculty advisor must sign the withdrawal form, which is available from the registrar's office.
+Students are permitted to withdraw from a course after the class change period through the second Friday after midterm reading period (about two weeks before the last day of classes).
+The course instructor and the student's faculty advisor must sign the withdrawal form, which is available from the registrar's office.
 A grade of W is recorded on the student’s record and has no effect on grade-point averages.
-Withdrawing from a course reduces a student's course load for the term.
-International students and students receiving VA benefits should consult International Student Services or the Financial Aid Office as appropriate before attempting to withdraw from a course.
+A course withdrawal does not reduce the number of units used for billing purposes.

 A student must petition the Faculty Subcommittee on Administration to withdraw if any of the following apply: